ebyildiz/major_power_outages/project.md

 The dataset is robust, encompassing not only the primary details of the outages, such as their geographical locations, dates, and times, but also data on regional climatic conditions, land-use characteristics, electricity consumption patterns, and economic attributes of the affected states.
 This multifaceted approach allows for a nuanced analysis of the factors influencing power outages and provides a fertile ground for developing predictive models to estimate demand loss based on various predictors.

-The dataset is available at Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, https://engineering.purdue.edu/LASCI/research-data/outages
+The dataset is available at Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure, [link to dataset](https://engineering.purdue.edu/LASCI/research-data/outages)

 ## Data Cleaning and Exploratory Data Analysis